Thalys: Routes

 High-speed rail networks in Europe.
 Thalys line network shown in burgundy.

-Beyond Brussels, the main cities Thalys trains reached are Antwerp, Rotterdam, Amsterdam, Liège, Aachen and Cologne.
+Beyond Brussels, the main cities Thalys trains reached were Antwerp, Rotterdam, Amsterdam, Liège, Aachen and Cologne.
 Trains to these destinations ran partly on dedicated high-speed tracks, and partly on conventional tracks shared with normal-speed trains.
 The high-speed lines formerly used by Thalys are HSL 1 between Paris and Brussels, HSL 4/HSL-Zuid between Antwerp and Amsterdam, and the HSL 2 and HSL 3 between Brussels and Aachen.
 For its seasonal operations within France, other high-speed lines were used.

-Journeys from Brussels (Brussels-South) to Paris (Gare du Nord) are normally 1 hour and 22 minutes, for a distance of approximately 300 km.
-The peak service speed is 300 km/h while travelling a dedicated high-speed railway track, which is typically electrified at 25 kV AC by an overhead line.
+Journeys from Brussels (Brussels-South) to Paris (Gare du Nord) were normally 1 hour and 22 minutes, for a distance of approximately 300 km.
+The peak service speed was 300 km/h while travelling a dedicated high-speed railway track, which is typically electrified at 25 kV AC by an overhead line.

-The ligne à grande vitesse (LGV) link with Charles de Gaulle Airport allowed Air France to withdraw its air service between Paris and Brussels; instead, Air France transfers connecting passengers onto Thalys trains.
-Thalys has been given the IATA designator 2H.
+The ligne à grande vitesse (LGV) link with Charles de Gaulle Airport allowed Air France to withdraw its air service between Paris and Brussels; instead, Air France transferred connecting passengers onto Thalys trains.
+Thalys had been given the IATA designator 2H.
 This is used in conjunction with American Airlines and Delta Air Lines.
-American Airlines has a code-sharing agreement with Thalys for rail service from Charles de Gaulle airport to Brussels-South.
-The airline alliance SkyTeam also has a code-sharing agreement with Thalys for rail service connecting its hub Amsterdam Schiphol Airport with Antwerp-Centraal and Bruxelles Midi/Brussel Zuid.
-Thalys and the Dutch flagcarrier KLM jointly collaborate on AirRail, an initiative to encourage passengers to travel by train to connect with KLM flights; this effort led to KLM reducing air services between Brussels and Amsterdam.
+American Airlines had a code-sharing agreement with Thalys for rail service from Charles de Gaulle airport to Brussels-South.
+The airline alliance SkyTeam also had a code-sharing agreement with Thalys for rail service connecting its hub Amsterdam Schiphol Airport with Antwerp-Centraal and Bruxelles Midi/Brussel Zuid.
+Thalys and the Dutch flagcarrier KLM jointly collaborated on AirRail, an initiative to encourage passengers to travel by train to connect with KLM flights; this effort led to KLM reducing air services between Brussels and Amsterdam.

 Market

-Thalys targets a passenger market in France, Belgium, the Netherlands, and Germany.
+Thalys targeted a passenger market in France, Belgium, the Netherlands, and Germany.

-The percentage of income coming from different routes demonstrates on which routes the company is most used:
+The percentage of income coming from different routes demonstrated on which routes the company was most used: